 Bit Field Name Reset R/W Description 7 CRC_OK R The last CRC comparison matched.
 Cleared when entering/restarting RX mode.
 6 CS R Carrier sense.
 Cleared when entering IDLE mode.
-5 PQT_REACHED R Preamble Quality reached.
-If leaving RX state when this bit is set it will remain asserted until the chip re-enters RX state (MARCSTATE=0x0D).
-The bit will also be cleared if PQI goes below the programmed PQT value.
-4 CCA R Channel is clear 3 SFD R Start of Frame Delimiter.
-In RX, this bit is asserted when sync word has been received and de-asserted at the end of the packet.
+5 Reserved 4 CCA R Channel is clear 3 SFD R Start of Frame Delimiter.
+This bit is asserted when sync word has been received and de-asserted at the end of the packet.
 It will also de-assert when a packet is discarded due to address or maximum length filtering or the radio enters RXFIFO_OVERFLOW state.
-In TX this bit will always read as 0.
 2 GDO2 R Current GDO2 value.
-Note: the reading gives the non-inverted value irrespective of what IOCFG2.GDO2 INV is programmed to.
-It is not recommended to check for PLL lock by reading PKTSTATUS [2] with GDO2_CFG=0x0A.
+Note: the reading gives the non-inverted value irrespective of what IOCFG2.GDO2_INV is programmed to.
+It is not recommended to check for PLL lock by reading PKTSTATUS[2] with GDO2_CFG=0x0A.
 1 R0 Not used 0 GDO0 R Current GDO0 value.
 Note: the reading gives the non-inverted value irrespective of what IOCFG0.GDO0_INV is programmed to.
-It is not recommended to check for PLL lock by reading PKTSTATUS[0] with GDO0_CFG=0x0A.
+It is not recommended to check for PLL lock by reading PKTSTATUS[0] with GDOO_CFG=0x0A.